- Master of Divinity – Fall 2019

 Programs are available for full-time or part-time study towards an MA (Theology or Church Ministry), a Graduate Certificate, or as individual courses.

-The Graduate School of Theology and Ministry holds an affiliation agreement with Mennonite Brethren Biblical Seminary, partners with Steinbach Bible College in offering particular courses, and maintains important collegial connections with Anabaptist Mennonite Biblical Seminary.
-In addition the GSTM is active within various ecumenical efforts in theological education in Winnipeg and across the province of Manitoba.
+The Graduate School of Theology and Ministry holds an affiliation agreement with MB Biblical Seminary, partners with Steinbach Bible College in offering particular courses, and maintains important collegial connections with Anabaptist Mennonite Biblical Seminary.
+In addition, GSTM is active within various ecumenical efforts in theological education in Winnipeg and across the province of Manitoba.

 The Graduate School of Theology and Ministry is guided uniquely by an Advisory Council with representatives from national and provincial church bodies including Mennonite Church Canada, the Canadian Mennonite Brethren Church, the Christian Mennonite Conference, the Evangelical Mennonite Conference, the Evangelical Mennonite Missionary Conference, the Mennonite Brethren Church of Manitoba, and Mennonite Church Manitoba.
 Collectively these bodies share a vision of theological education and seminary learning that is both Anabaptist and ecumenical in its welcome of students.

 The Shared Convictions of Mennonite World Conference* is a formal statement through which CMU's mission is given expression and which connects the GSTM's work with Anabaptist/Mennonite bodies world-wide.

 By the grace of God, we seek to live and proclaim the good news of reconciliation in Jesus Christ.
 As part of the one body of Christ at all times and places, we hold the following to be central to our belief and practice:

 - God is known to us as Father, Son, and Holy Spirit, the Creator who seeks to restore fallen humanity by calling a people to be faithful in fellowship, worship, service, and witness.